RanvierMUD/ranviermud/docs/extending/areas/quests.md

 };
 ```

-In addition to the above Quest definitions can also include `requires` which is a list
+In addition to the above, Quest definitions can also include a `requires` property, which is a list
-of quest EntityReferences (`"limbo:1"`) which the player must complete before they can
+of quest EntityReferences (`"limbo:1"`) which the player must complete as prerequisites before they can
 start that quest.
+This allows you to create an entire questline or branching multi-part quests.

 ## Giving the player a quest